Dental Checkups and Teeth Cleanings – Daytona Beach, FL

 - Certain health conditions like diabetes, HIV, and heart disease

-Why Are Checkups and Cleanings So Important?
+Why Are Dental Checkups and Teeth Cleanings So Important?

 As mentioned earlier, regular checkups and cleanings are the only way to get rid of plaque that has hardened into tartar.
 Since tartar can increase your risk of gum disease and cavities, it’s imperative that it be cleaned out at least twice a year.